alfredchiesa/outbound/README.md

 ![outbound github banner](http://i.imgur.com/Dl7vPVe.png)
 outbound is a multi-function http client for Golang.
 Yet another, if you will.
 It borrows a lot of *best* practices from various other packages and clients.
 It combines their paradigms into a easy to use, but full featured, outbound http client.

 Much of the inspiration (*and slogan*) is derived from the Python [Requests](https://github.com/kennethreitz/requests/) package.
-It abides by [PEP 20](https://www.python.org/dev/peps/pep-0020/), which is also known as the Zen of Python:
+It abides by parts of the 20th Python Enchancement Proposal ([PEP 20](https://www.python.org/dev/peps/pep-0020/)), which is also known as the Zen of Python:
 ```go
 1. Beautiful is better than ugly.
 2. Explicit is better than implicit.